Milling (machining): Tooling

 SK and HSK tooling, sometimes called "Hollow Shank Tooling", is much more common in Europe where it was invented than it is in the United States.
 It is claimed that HSK tooling is even better than BT Tooling at high speeds.
 The holding mechanism for HSK tooling is placed within the (hollow) body of the tool and, as spindle speed increases, it expands, gripping the tool more tightly with increasing spindle speed.
 There is no pull stud with this type of tooling.

 For manual milling machines, there is less standardization, because a greater plurality of formerly competing standards exist.
 Newer and larger manual machines usually use NMTB tooling.
 This tooling is somewhat similar to CAT tooling but requires a drawbar within the milling machine.
 Furthermore, there are a number of variations with NMTB tooling that make interchangeability troublesome.
 The older a machine, the greater the plurality of standards that may apply (e.g., Morse, Jarno, Brown & Sharpe, Van Norman, and other less common builder-specific tapers).
 However, two standards that have seen especially wide usage are the Morse #2 and the R8, whose prevalence was driven by the popularity of the mills built by Bridgeport Machines of Bridgeport, Connecticut.
 These mills so dominated the market for such a long time that "Bridgeport" is virtually synonymous with "manual milling machine".
 Most of the machines that Bridgeport made between 1938 and 1965 used a Morse taper #2, and from about 1965 onward most used an R8 taper.

+Many cutting tools exist for milling machines, including milling cutters, slitting cutters, gear cutters, end mills, etc.